lovettchris/wincam/README.md

 # wincam

 A fast screen capture library for python on Windows 10 and above (x64 platform only).
+This library can capture frames and encode H264 videos using your GPU.

 ```python
 from wincam import DXCamera